smoothie/schema-pdf-creator/docs/adr/2024_01_06_what_json_schema_validator_to_use.md

 ### 5. Custom Implementation

-Build an own JSON-Schema implementation
+Build an own JSON Schema implementation

 * Bad, because there are already good implementations